Mamba-CL: Optimizing Selective State Space Model in Null Space for Continual Learning: Experiments

+\textbf{Effect of Different Components:} Our approach comprises three key components, \ie, the three null-space projection matrices \( \vH_{\{1,2,3\}} \).
+We use \( \vH_{1,\delta} \) and \( \vH_{1,C} \) to differentiate the \( \vH_{1} \) performed on \( \bm{\delta} \) and \( \vC \), respectively.
+As aforementioned, the linear layer after SSM is also trained with a null-space projection matrix, which is denoted as \( \vH_{out} \).
+The effect of the introduced projection matrices is shown in \tablename~\ref{tab:ablation}.
+We can conclude that: 1) among the four projections for the SSM, the projection of \( \bm{\delta} \) (\ie, \( \vH_{1,\delta} \)) plays the most important role in anti-forgetting.
+This is reasonable since \( \bm{\delta} \) is a collective variable that also affects the discretization of \( \vA \) and \( \vB \).
+2) The null-space projection applied to the input-invariant parameter $\vA$ (\ie, $\vH_2$) has a relatively minor impact.
+3) When the projection matrices are employed jointly, the model achieves the best accuracy with the least forgetting.
+This demonstrates that the proposed null-space projections can collectively contribute to Mamba's stability in continual learning.

+\textbf{Visual Mamba Variants:} To validate that our proposed Mamba-CL is applicable to other visual mamba variants, we conduct experiments on the four benchmarks using the MambaVision~\cite{hatamizadeh2024mambavision}, Vim~\cite{2024visionmamba} and VMamba~\cite{2024vmamba} backbones of their corresponding base versions.
+Moreover, we use the official codes to reproduce three ViT architecture-based methods whose backbones are ViT-B/16: CODA-Prompt~\cite{codaCVPR23} (CVPR'23), CPrompt~\cite{cpromptCVPR24} (CVPR'24) and InfLoRA~\cite{infloraCVPR24} (CVPR'24).
+All of these Mamba-based and ViT-based models are pre-trained on the ImageNet-1k dataset.
+The results are shown in \tablename~\ref{tab:variants}.
+It can be seen that our approach improves accuracy by 9\%\(\sim\)14\% across the three Mamba backbones on the benchmarks and reduces forgetting by 15\%\(\sim\)20\%.
+The proposed Mamba-CL demonstrates strong generalizability across multiple variants of visual Mambas.
+Furthermore, the Mamba-CL method outperforms the three ViT-based methods.
+On four benchmarks, the best accuracy achieved under the Mamba architecture surpasses the best accuracy under the ViT architecture by an average of 3.76\%.

-\textbf{Trade-off between Stability and Plasticity:} As described in Section \ref{sec: null_space_optimizaion}, we introduce a hyper-parameter \( \eta \in [0,1] \) for the nulls-space projection matrix to balance stability and plasticity. \figurename~\ref{fig:trade-off} displays the effects of \( \eta \) on accuracy and forgetting.
-Although the forgetting is lowest when \( \eta \) is set to 1, the accuracy is limited due to the weakened model plasticity.
-As \( \eta \) decreases from 1 to 0.85 in steps of 0.05, the accuracy initially increases before decreasing, while the forgetting consistently rises.
+\textbf{Trade-off between Stability and Plasticity:} As described in Section \ref{sec: null_space_optimizaion}, we introduce a hyper-parameter \( \eta \in [0,1] \) for the null-space projection matrix to balance stability and plasticity. \figurename~\ref{fig:trade-off} displays the effects of \( \eta \) on accuracy and forgetting. {Although forgetting is lowest when \( \eta \) is set to 1 (without relaxation), strict projection yields lower final accuracy because it reduces the model's plasticity.} As \( \eta \) decreases from 1 to 0.85 in steps of 0.05, the accuracy initially increases before decreasing, while the forgetting consistently rises.
 This trend indicates a gradual reduction in model stability and an increase in plasticity.
 When an optimal balance between stability and plasticity is reached (\ie, \(\eta\)=0.90 for 10-split ImageNet-R and 0.95 for other benchmarks), the model reaches peak accuracy.